 Loving kindness is the simple aspiration to be happy.
 This includes wishing for our own happiness, as well as the happiness of all sentient beings.
 But it’s more than a wish – it is the confidence that we can actually be happy – that we deserve to be happy – and it involves an active participation in that process.
 And it is more than temporary happiness we seek.
-True happiness is not dependant on outer circumstances; it comes from within.
-We must learn to recognise true happiness before we can aspire to it.
+True happiness is not dependent on outer circumstances; it comes from within.
+We must learn to recognize true happiness before we can aspire to it.
 This recognition of what makes us happy is called developing loving kindness.
 When we can extend loving kindness to our selves, then we can extend it to others.

 What Inhibits Loving Kindness?

 Essentially, whenever we compare ourselves to others, we inhibit loving kindness.
 Pressure to fit in, or look a certain way, or accomplish goals can make us feel like we fall short.
 Often, that pressure is our own state of mind responding to the “outside” world – the world of phenomena.

 It’s to easy to get caught up in all the noise happening in the world these days.
 We have access to it 24/7.
 And this noise can wreak havoc on our state of mind.
 It induces fear, anger, hope, insecurity, jealousy, competition, judgement.
 Getting caught up in the noise of the world takes us out of the present moment.
 It takes heroic discipline to avoid getting hooked.

 By developing loving kindness.
 By recognizing that you are whole and complete just as you are, right here and right now.
 By making a habit – a practice – of returning to the present moment without elaboration.
 In short, by practicing meditation.
 (And it wouldn’t hurt to schedule periods of internet abstinence!)